nvmwill/nexmo-developer/_documentation/en/messages/concepts/whatsapp-stickers.md

 2. Send a custom message type with the sticker ID inside using the Messages API.
     * [Sending Stickers via Messages API](#sending-stickers-via-messages-api)

+> Please note: WhatsApp numbers provisioned on WhatsApp Cloud Hosting currently do not support sending stickers.
+For more information, please see [WhatsApp Number Hosting](/messages/concepts/whatsapp#whatsapp-number-hosting).

 ## Retrieve the Sticker ID

 You can retrieve the ID of your chosen sticker via the [WhatsApp Provisioning API](/api/whatsapp-provisioning).